danielruijs/huggingface-transformers/rtdetrv2/README.md

 ## Evaluation

-Then run evaluation on the exported ONNX model to check if the model is working correctly:
+To run evaluation on the exported ONNX model with TensorRT, use the following command:
 ```bash
 python onnx/evaluation.py --model_dir path/to/onnx/model --cache_dir path/to/cache --cocoann_file path/to/coco/annotations.json --image_dir path/to/images --threshold 0.01
 ```